aawilliams85/pyldsdk/README.md

+# Deprecated

+As of Logix Designer SDK v2.01.00, python clients are supported natively, so this is not useful.

 # pyldsdk

 PyLDSDK (Python Logix Designer SDK) is a simple wrapper for some of the features available in Rockwell Automation's Logix Designer SDK v1.01.00.<br>